PSF Frequently Asked Questions

 Does the foundation require a focus on specific disease areas or research types for funding through the Physician Scientist Fellowships?

 No. The Physician Scientist Fellowship is available to fellows in all subspecialty disease areas.
-The foundation is generally neutral to research type and disease area in its funding decisions, provided that projects meet the definition of clinical research and have the potential to significantly advance the frontiers of clinical research.
+The foundation is generally neutral to research type and disease area in its funding decisions, provided that projects meet the definition of clinical research and have the strong potential to impact the corresponding field and be achievable within the scope of the award amount and two-year term.

 Does the foundation have priority areas for funding for the Physician Scientist Fellowship competition?